luckyluke007/ucsc-alumniweekend/source/_alumniweekend/2020/faq.md

 **Q: What are the lunch options?**

-A: Alumni are welcome to eat at all open dining halls for $8/per person on Saturday.
-Open dining halls include: Porter Dining Hall, College 9/10 Dining Hall, Cowell Dining Hall Alumni can also grab a lunch special at Cafe Iveta in the Quarry Plaza.
+A: Alumni are welcome to eat at all open dining halls for $8 per person on Saturday.
+Open dining halls include: Porter Dining Hall, College Nine/Ten Dining Hall, and Cowell Dining Hall.
+Alumni can also grab a lunch special at Cafe Iveta in Quarry Plaza.

 **Q: Do I need to be 21 to attend the wine reception?**